bitcart/bitcart-docs/your-first-invoice/electrumwallet.md

 For more details about the Gap Limit, check the FAQ.

-Electrum and BitcartCC are now connected.
-Any payments received to your BitcartCC will be visible in Electrum, where you can further spend them.
+Electrum and Bitcart are now connected.
+Any payments received to your Bitcart will be visible in Electrum, where you can further spend them.